 How Order Blocks Are Different To Normal Supply And Demand Zones

-So, we know order blocks are supply and demand zones – just a different type.
+So, order blocks are supply and demand zones – just a different type.
 The question now is… how do they differ from the normal zones?

 Really, there are two key differences…

-First: Order blocks outperform standard supply and demand zones.
+Difference #1: Regardless of where or when they form, order blocks always outperform standard supply and demand zones.

-The reason why is because the zones are created from the banks buying or selling using a block order, which they only use when they have an especially large position to place.
-If they’re placing a big position, the banks obviously don’t want price to break beyond the point they bought or sold – the S or D zone.
+The reason why: Because order blocks form via the banks buying or selling using a block order. which they only use when they have a large position to place.
+If they’re placing a big position, the banks don’t want price to break beyond the point they bought or sold – the S or D zone.

 Therefore, the zone has a high probability of causing a reversal because the banks wouldn’t place a big position unless they were very confident price was heading in the direction they want.

-In general, order blocks form identically to normal supply and demand zones – they form from a sharp rise or decline away from a base like all zones do.
+In general, order blocks form the same way as normal supply and demand zones: from a sudden, steep rise or decline away from a base.

-However, the base ALWAYS a tight range consolidation, like you see below.
+The base ALWAYS forms a tight range consolidation, like you see below.

-Unlike normal zones created from a reversal – which you can also see above – order blocks always form from price moving away from a tight range consolidation.
-Because that’s the structure that forms when the banks use a block order to place their positions into the market.
+Order blocks always form when price jets away from a tight range consolidation.
+That’s the structure created when the banks use a block order to enter their positions.

 The block order enters each position at a similar price, causing the highs of the consolidation to form at almost equal prices.
 The result?

-How To Find And Use Order Blocks In Your Trading
+Elevate Your Trading Strategy: How To Find And Use Order Blocks

-Use order-blocks as a high probability setup alongside your main trading strategy.
+Order-blocks perform best as a high probability side setup alongside your main trading strategy.
 The zones don’t appear often enough for a single strategy.

 Using these patterns together allows me to make more money and lower my risk – due to the diversification they provide to my main trading strategy.